Significance of data protection in statistics compilation

 Statistics Finland has extensive rights to obtain personal data for the compilation of statistics from different authorities.
-Data are obtained from the Population Register Centre, the Tax Administration, the Social Insurance Institution of Finland and the Finnish Centre for Pensions, for example.
+Data are obtained from the Digital and Population Data Services Agency (Finnish Digital Agency), the Tax Administration, the Social Insurance Institution of Finland and the Finnish Centre for Pensions, for example.
 Data are also collected from employers that supply data concerning their employees’ pay and working time.

 Statistics Finland also collects data direct from citizens on voluntary basis with interview surveys and inquiries.
 These are such as the Labour Force Survey, Leisure Survey and Time Use Survey.

 Some of the data files held by Statistics Finland cover the entire population of Finland, some are sample data.

 The Statistics Act requires that respondents' identification data, such as name and personal identification number, are not collected or stored unless it is necessary for the production of statistics.
 It is usually necessary when identification data are needed for combining the collected data with some other data.